evenh/dev-infra/README.md

   tail          Tail log output from a service
 ```

+### A note on Windows compatibility

+For Windows, named volumes are used instead of host mounted folders (because of issues with Windows..).
+This means that when trying to start a service you will see a message like this:

+> Volume infra-servicename declared as external, but could not be found.
+Please create the volume manually using `docker volume create --name=infra-servicename` and try again.

+In that case, just execute that command and carry on - volume handling is not handled by this script.

 ## How to add a custom service?

 Create a custom Docker Compose file in the `infra` directory and give it a meaningful name.
+If you use volumes, please also do add a `.win.yml` override definition as it will be automatically be picked up by this script.